There are four types of NMD techniques :

 How soon will I recover after the operation?

-It's important to remember that NMD alone is not a cure for severe depression or OCD, but it could help lift your symptoms so that you are able to benefit from other forms of treatment, such as talking treatments.
+It's important to remember that NMD alone is not a cure, but rather it could help to reduce your symptoms so that you are able to benefit from other forms of treatment, such as talking treatments.